geaz/simplyRetro-Z5/README.md

 ![simplyRetro Z5 - Electronic Mount assembled](https://raw.githubusercontent.com/geaz/simplyRetro-Z5/master/images/7.jpg)

 ### Power
-To power the Raspberry Pi Zero through the Powerboost 1000c I soldered ther PowerBoost to the usb test pads of the Raspberry Pi.
+To power the Raspberry Pi Zero through the Powerboost 1000C, I soldered the PowerBoost to the USB test pads of the Raspberry Pi.
 I used the same pads to solder a short Micro USB cable (I used the one which came with the display) to power the display.
 Unfortunately I don't have a picture of this.
 Just search for the pinout of a micro USB adapter.
 You just need the *Vcc* and *GND*.
 If you are not sure which cable is which on your adapter, try to measure it with a multimeter.